-In your final year, you will get to choose one of four specialisation options.
-You will round off your learning journey with a local or overseas internship with established organisations such as ST Kinetics, A*STAR and the University of South Australia.
-Or you can choose to work on a final-year project to design and develop a new product prototype with real-world application.
+In your final year, you will get to choose one of four specialisation options, and work on a final-year project that involves the design and development of a new product prototype with real-world application.
+Or you can round off your learning journey with a local or overseas internship with established organisations such as ST Kinetics and A*STAR.

 Taught by Ngee Ann Polytechnic’s School of Business & Accountancy, the Minor in Business Management modules cover topics such as financial management, marketing and entrepreneurship.
 In the final year, you will get to put your knowledge into practice while working on a project with business application.
 You will also take up a business management elective such as E-Business, Managing Service Operations, Supply Chain Management and Understanding Buyer Behaviour.

 Specialisation optionsAutomotive Technology & MotorsportsYou will study the systems of a car and learn how to design and build a car for transportation purposes or motorsports.
 You will also look at new developments in green vehicle design.Biomedical ApplicationsYou will work with hospitals to design and fabricate rehabilitation devices and systems for patients with different medical conditions.
 You will also learn to apply mechanical engineering principles in the study of the human body.

 Design Innovation You will learn to conceptualise, design and develop an innovative product.
 You will pick up skills in sketching, rendering, modelling and prototype making, and gain a better appreciation of the aesthetics, ergonomics, product safety and business factors.